responsibility

 WASTE

-You can also order our off cuts for your crafting projects over at Hope's Wool!
+You can even get involved by ordering our off-cuts for your own crafting projects over at Hope's Wool!

 SCRAP JACKETS

-Introducing our 1of1 Scrap Colossal Knit Jackets.
-As part of our zero-waste initiative, each jacket is a one-of-a-kind item, crafted from our quality merino wool leftovers by our team of local knitters in Northern Ireland.
-Each scrap jacket is totally unique and will never be replicated in the same way again!
+Introducing our 1of1 Scrap Colossal Knit Jackets - a true celebration of creativity and conscious craftsmanship.
+As part of our zero-waste initiative, each jacket is a one-of-a-kind piece, hand-knitted by our talented team of local makers in Northern Ireland using high-quality leftover wool.

 GREEN FRIDAY